 The intermittent generation availability information entered in the Production Markets Portal (or submitted via API) is used to produce the UIGF in the pre-dispatch, PDPASA and STPASA timeframes.
-For the dispatch timeframe, participants must reflect their availability via their ECM SCADA signals, such as SCADA Local Limit and SCADA Turbines/Inverters Available.
-If these signals do not reflect the actual availability or are unavailable, participants can withdraw band capacity in their energy bid to achieve the desired dispatch outcome.
+For the dispatch timeframe, participants must reflect their technical availability via their ECM SCADA signals, such as SCADA Local Limit and SCADA Turbines/Inverters Available.
+If these signals do not reflect the actual availability or are unavailable, participants can update their energy bid (eg. via Bid Max Avail) to achieve the desired dispatch outcome.
 As a last resort, participants can request the AEMO Control Room to apply a quick constraint to the actual MW availability level if ECM SCADA signals fail to reflect the farm's true availability and if the energy bid is unable to be updated.

-It is important to understand that the availability information entered in the Production Markets Portal or API has an impact on the generating unit's Pre-Dispatch and PASA forecasts13.
-If the submitted availability information does not reflect the actual plant availability, the accuracy of the Pre-Dispatch, PDPASA and STPASA forecast will be impacted.
-This has potential to impact the pre-dispatch price schedule and the reserve assessment process, and participants can be deemed non-compliant with NER 3.7B(b).
-Thus, it is in participants' best interests to ensure compliance with the above activities.
+It is important to understand that the availability information entered in the Production Markets Portal or API has an impact on the generating unit's Pre-Dispatch and PASA forecasts14.
+If the submitted availability information does not reflect the actual plant availability, the accuracy of the Pre-Dispatch, PDPASA and STPASA forecast will